fmxsh/fmxsh/README.md

 ### Guide for submissions

-If submitting anything, please, be aware I may hit the wrong buttons before getting experienced with it.
+If submitting anything, please, be aware I may hit the wrong buttons before getting experienced with GitHub.

 ### Trivia